 The main difference between the two is that diesel cars have greater pulling power, perfect for long-hauls or motorway driving, whereas petrol cars are smoother and have sharper responses, better for city driving with stop and start traffic or on unpredictable rural roads.

 Modern diesel cars have seen much improvement in recent years.
-Car manufacturers are closing the gap between the two fuel types by developing new diesel cars with petrol-like responses and petrol counterparts with torque to compete with diesel.
+Car manufacturers are closing the gap by developing new diesel cars with petrol-like responses and petrol counterparts with torque to compete with diesel.

 Petrol engines are better suited for manual driving, needing revved up to hit peak performance, but diesel cars are good for automatic cars because their enhanced torque isn't designed for revving in low gears.